by Owen Orger

 Be mindful that while I have gone through great lengths, and I think done a good job, to make these as accessible as possible, some of the proofs are very quick while others are long and technical and may require perseverance to follow, but don’t give up!
 This is the tradeoff to do this “Used at that level ⇒ proved at that level, no higher background assumed” philosophy that I hold.
 For example, the central limit theorem is used at A level but takes about 15 (give or take) pages of algebra to prove rigorously from previous ideas at an A level background.
 However the good part about this is we learn some important undergraduate maths in the process!

 Note that I don't insist on proving things that have been proven IF they are sufficiently obvious.
-For example, I don’t think proof is needed to convince you that a graph that you draw without taking your pen off the paper that goes from an altitude of 0 meters to 2 meters has a point on it at an altitude of 1 meter.
+For example, I don’t think proof is needed to convince you that a graph that you draw without taking your pen off the paper that goes from an altitude of 0 meters to 2 meters has a point on it at an altitude of 1 meter (although in that particular case we do formalize it in the level 8 analysis course since I think it's interesting to think about "what does it mean for something to be continuous" and think about how to make that more precise than "you can draw it without lifting your pen").
 Note however that anything less obvious than this assertion is probably something we justify here, since intuition can fail.
 However, while rigor is important I do not believe in being pedantic about it so at some point we do use common sense.

 Some proofs are deferred to levels 4 and 6 to cater to people who just want to pass in school and not necessarily understand all the proofs, however at undergraduate level I feel that anyone who can understand the content can understand the proofs, so everything used in levels 6 or more is proved at that level.